Language Services for Business

 • Trained interpreters: Miscommunication between customers and interpreters may negatively impact your first-call resolution and other KPIs.
 Using an LSP with consistent, trained, and culturally competent interpreters can help reduce the risk of repeat calls and unsatisfied customers.

-• Reliable availability: If the LSP relies heavily on independent contractors rather than employees, they aren’t legally allowed to schedule interpreters and cannot reliably ensure interpreter availability and shorter wait times.
-Ask providers how they combat this issue.
+• Reliable availability: If the LSP relies heavily on independent contractors rather than employees, they aren't legally allowed to schedule interpreters and cannot reliably ensure interpreter availability and shorter wait times.

 • Information security: Interpreters regularly handle sensitive customer information.
 You need detailed information about the LSP's security measures to protect your organization and customers from a data breach.